A simple quantum dot: numerical and variational solutions: Matrix Mechanics Calculation

-One can expand Eq.~(\ref{trans}) around the ${\rm v}_0 \rightarrow \infty$ limit, and obtain
+One can expand Eq.~(\ref{trans}) around the ${v}_0 \rightarrow \infty$ limit, and obtain

-The thin black curve in the insert of Fig.~\ref{fig3} represents just the first order correction to unity.
-Including further terms in this expansion makes the result essentially indistinguishable from the numerical solution to Eq.~(\ref{trans}) (thick red curve) on the scale of this insert.
+The dashed black curve in the inset of Fig.~\ref{fig3} represents the first-order correction to unity.
+Including further terms in this expansion makes the result essentially indistinguishable from the numerical solution to Eq.~(\ref{trans}) on the scale of this inset.